 Coconut oil.
-I use it everyday for oil pulling to help my teeth stay strong and health.
+We use it everyday for oil pulling to help our teeth stay strong and healthy.
 But coconut oil is also one of the best foods for concentration.

 Coconut oil is an anti-inflammatory and can help boost memory function.
 So if you find yourself losing focus and forgetting to, you know, do what you’re supposed to be doing, add some coconut oil to your diet.
 It’s one of the most nutritional ingredients in the world.

-Rosemary is literally packed full of health benefits and it is one of the best food for focus,
+Rosemary is packed full of health benefits and it is one of the best food for focus.

 Neurodegeneration is what happens when free radicals attack the brain.
 This can lead to strokes and Alzheimers, and is also the cause of normal aging.

-Rosemary, however, can protect the brain from free radicals and help protect us from those negative affects of aging.
+Rosemary, however, can protect the brain from free radicals and help protect us from the negative affects of aging.

 That must be why my Grandma used to cook with rosemary all the time.

-So if you think you might be struggling to focus due to plain old aging, take Grandmas advice and start using rosemary.
+If you think you might be struggling to focus due to old age, take Grandma’s advice and start cooking with rosemary.